mesosphere/dcos-docs-site/pages/1.11/tutorials/iot_pipeline/index.md

 3. Click the **Catalog** tab.
 Find and click the **marathon-lb** package, click the **REVIEW & RUN** button, then again, then **RUN SERVICE**.
 When prompted by the modal alert, click **OPEN SERVICE**.

-**Tip** If you are having trouble with getting Marathon-LB up and running on an Enterprise cluster, try installing it following [these instructions](/services/marathon-lb/mlb-auth/).
-Depending on your [security mode](/1.10/security/ent/#security-modes), Marathon-LB may require service authentication for access to DC/OS.
+If you are having trouble getting Marathon-LB up and running on an Enterprise cluster, try installing it following [these instructions](/services/marathon-lb/mlb-auth/).
+Depending on your [security mode](/1.11/security/ent/#security-modes), Marathon-LB may require service authentication for access to DC/OS.

 4. Click the **Catalog** tab.
 Click the **zeppelin** package, then click the **REVIEW & RUN** button.
     1. Click the **spark** tab on the left and set `cores_max` to `8`.